 Suddenly it all became clear: the scripture in Luke 2:19 “But Mary kept all these things, pondering them in her heart.”
 On that soccer field, I hadn’t guarded my mouth or pondered anything.
 I had screamed at the opposing team and the referee.
 Yet too, I had felt the piercing of my heart just as Simeon had said to Mary, “Behold, this child is set for the fall and rising of many in Israel, and for a sign that is spoken against (and a sword will pierce through your own soul also), that thoughts out of many hearts may be revealed.”
 Luke 2: 34-35.

 When Jesus was nailed to the cross, Mary was there beside him: all the disciples had fled except John.
 Mary watched her Son die, and she could not even reach out to comfort Him.
 She couldn’t hold his hand as that ER mother had done.
 She could only watch Him bleed to death, be mocked, deserted, and pierced.
 And in that time, she heard her Son say, “Father, forgive them; for they know not what they do.”
 Luke 23:34

 Could I forgive the girl who had so horribly injured my daughter?
 Could I accept this was part of God’s plan for us?
 Could I ponder in my heart versus curse with my lips?
 Could I watch suffering, feel the stabbing of my heart, and know that Mary’s Immaculate Heart had likewise been pierced: penetrated by a pain she couldn’t remedy?
-All she could do was ponder and keep silent.
+All she could do was ponder and keep silent, pray and forgive.

 I too, in that ER, understood her a bit better.
 I couldn’t help my child’s pain any more than Mary could.
 I could only watch Deahna suffer, but as Mary, I could have hope.
 I could pray.
 I could better understand Mother Theresa’s “Dark Night of the Soul,” as a time of watching intense suffering and being able to do basically nothing to relieve it.
 But as my Blessed Mother, I could cling more closely to, “Jesus I trust in You.”